 The glacial pace of prosecutions, coupled with the risk adverse culture of the bail courts, should not pressure defendants into pleading guilty.
 We will know if Jordan and Antic are successful in reforming lengthy delays and needless restrictions on liberty before trial if the number of guilty pleas declines.

 Facing criminal allegations is frightening, stressful, and can ultimately have life-altering consequences.
 If you have been accused of an offence, your first step should be contacting an experienced and well-respected criminal defence lawyer.
-The Toronto criminal lawyers at Hicks Adams LLP have a history of positive results defending all criminal matters.
+The Toronto criminal lawyers at Hicks Adams have a history of positive results defending all criminal matters.
 We can help.
 Contact us online or at 416-975-1700.